-Students must also take an additional three semester credits of any ANI, ART, FLM, or MUS course.
+Students must also take an additional three semester credits of any Animation, Fine Art, Performing Art, or Music courses.

-Students completing MAT 230 must replace MAT 225 with an additional three semester credits of STEM electives as defined below.
+Students completing MAT 230 must replace MAT 225 with an additional three semester credits of STEM disciplines, at the 200 course-level or higher.

 A Note on General Education Courses